 HOW TO TAKE CARE OF YOUR PREMIER POLY-CUT™ AND NEVER HAVE TO THROW IT AWAY!

 - Use skimmers with timers to keep tramp oil out of sumps.
 Skimmers do not work when the fluid is mixing and moving.
-The oil must rise to the top.
+The tramp oil must rise to the top.

-- Use a cutting coolant tester (refractometer) or Refractmeter-Lubricants-ATC-0-18-Brix once a week to check the mix ratio.
+- Use a cutting coolant tester such as the recommended digital refractometer or a traditional refractometer once a week to check the mix ratio.
 “Water” standing over a hot weekend can get very musty, so you want to make sure your coolant is in good shape before machining.

 - Clean your sumps at least twice a year.
 What we mean by this is, You do not have to run a chemical cleaner through your machine, prior to the clean-out process of our fluid.
 Remove Premier Poly-Cut™ from sump and retain in holding drum, bucket or any clean container.
 Clean out bottom of sump and return the Premier Poly-Cut™ to sump.
-Add water and Premier Poly-Cut™ to fill sump. hen replace the used fluid, add water and additional coolant to bring your levels back to normal (as measured with your refractometer).
+Add water and Premier Poly-Cut™ to fill sump. then replace the used fluid, add water and additional coolant to bring your levels back to normal (as measured with your refractometer).

 - Do not use tapping products or lubricating oils that contain sulfur.
 Sulfur can cause odor problems and skin irritation problems.
 It can also cause staining on some metals, as we clean your machine and our product removes contaminates.
 If you decide you need to use a way lube, we recommend making sure there is no sulfur in it.
 Shell Way Lubes and Chevron Way Lubes.
 They have shown to be the least contaminating.

 - Our product does best in soft water.
 Unless you have very hard water, you will not need to add a water-softener to your water.